Life House, Nantucket

 Planning a Stay

 Life House sits at 10 Cliff Road, a short distance from the centre of Nantucket town.
-For summer bookings, reserving well in advance is practical necessity rather than precaution: the combination of limited room count and peak island demand means availability disappears early in the season.
+For summer bookings, reserving well in advance is practical necessity rather than precaution: the combination of 14 rooms and peak island demand means availability disappears early in the season.
 Shoulder season stays in May or September offer a different experience of the island, with the full service quality of the property but considerably less pressure on dining and activity availability.
-The Michelin Selected status for 2025 applies to the current operation; travellers should book directly or through a specialist channel to confirm current rates and availability, as the venue database does not include pricing for this property.
+The Michelin Selected status for 2025 applies to the current operation.

 Guests considering alternatives at a similar position in the market should also look at The Wauwinet for a more secluded, harbour-adjacent option, or Greydon House for a town-centre location with its own dining program.
 Both sit within the same Michelin-recognised tier on the island.